rollbar/rollbar-vercel/README.md

 4. The slideout displays:
    - Event level/type with color-coded badges
    - Rollbar item UUID (unique identifier for each event)
-   - Status (sent, queued, or error)
+   - Network Status of request
    - Timestamp of when the event was sent

 ### Verifying in Rollbar

 After sending events:

 1. Log in to your Rollbar dashboard
-2. Navigate to Items → All Items
+2. Navigate to Items -> Select your project in the filter.
 3. You should see the events appear in real-time
 4. Click on any item to see full details